Ensono/amido.github.io/docs/nx/logger/winston.md

 <details>
 <summary>Add Winston to your project</summary>
-Generates a new Nx library which containing a Winston logger instance and associated config.
+Generates a new Nx library which contains a Winston logger instance and associated config.

 ## Prerequisites